rSanich/Mouse-Jitter/README.md

 After each restart of the program, the initial values ​​are set, it was very lazy to do with the settings config.

 Libraries used: tkinter, ctypes, threading, time.

-P.S.
-In any case, I do not recommend using it to gain an advantage in the game Apex Legends